Researcher Identifies Five Major Retirement Risks

 Will you live to be 90+?

-Upon reaching 65, individuals face varying probabilities of life expectancy.
+Upon reaching 65, individuals face varying life expectancy probabilities.
 For a single man, there’s a 50% chance of living to age 85 and a 25% chance of reaching 92.
 On the other hand, a single woman has a 50% chance of living to 88 and a 25% chance of getting to 94.

-The dynamics of longevity risk shift slightly for a married couple, where at least one spouse is present.
-The chances of one spouse reaching 92 are 50%, and the probability of hitting 97 is 25% (3).
+The dynamics of longevity risk shift slightly for a married couple in which at least one spouse is present.
+The chances of one spouse reaching 92 are 50%, and the probability of reaching 97 is 25% (3).
 These figures highlight the diverse range of potential lifespans individuals and couples might encounter as they navigate retirement.

 How to Prepare Your Money to Outlive Your Life Expectancy